roitraining/istio-basics-demo/README.md

 ### Key setup concepts
 + This deployment will work on any k8s cluster; we just happen to be using GKE.
 + Sidecar injection is used to automatically insert and configure the Envoy proxy container into pods deployed without having to change the pod/deployment definitions
 + An Istio gateway replaces a traditional Ingress object.
-It works like so...
+It works like so (to be replaced with better text/image)...
 1. A **Load Balancer** forwards traffic to a **Node**
 2. On **Node**, traffic is delivered to **Istio IngressGateway Service**
 3. **Istio IngressGateway Service** forwards to an **Istio IngressGateway Pod**